-He joined the US Army Reserves as a Lieutenant in 1983 as a field surgeon.
+Dr. Beitler joined the US Army Reserves as a Lieutenant in 1983 as a field surgeon.
 While in the Reserves he became a flight surgeon and later rose to Colonel.
-He is a fixed-wing IFR pilot and flies Angel Flight Missions.
+He is a fixed-wing IFR pilot, has a glider and float plane ratings, and also flies Angel Flight Missions.
 Dr. Beitler has served in Kuwait, Germany (twice), Honduras and Canada.
-He was transferred to the Connecticut National Guard in 2011 and continues to serve as a Flight Surgeon.
+He was transferred to the Connecticut National Guard in 2011 and was named Connecticut Army National Guard State Surgeon in 2017.

-Dr. Beitler is past president of the American Radium Society, the country’s oldest society devoted to interdiscliplinary cancer care.
+Dr. Beitler is past president of the American Radium Society, the country's oldest society devoted to interdisciplinary cancer care.
 He is a member of Alpha Omega Alpha Honor Medical Society and the International Honor Society Beta Gamma Sigma.
-He is a member of the National Cancer Institute (NCI) Steering Committee on Head and Neck Cancer and a NRG Oncology Head and Neck Cancer Core Committee Member.
-He is co-chair of the NCI Phase I Template Project as well as founding chair of the American College of Radiology Appropriateness Committee for Head and Neck Cancer.
+He was a member of the National Cancer Institute (NCI) Steering Committee on Head and Neck Cancer and was elected to Co-Chair, along a with a medical oncologist, the NCI Task force on Previously Untreated, Locally Advanced Head and Neck Cancer in 2017.
+He is NRG Oncology Head and Neck Cancer Core Committee Member and NRG's Principal Investigator for Emory.
+Dr. Beitler was founding chair of the American College of Radiology Appropriateness Committee for Head and Neck Cancer.